USS Callister: Filming

-Director Toby Haynes has previously worked on Sherlock and Doctor Who, and crew from Stars Wars and 2014 film Guardians of the Galaxy were hired.
+Director Toby Haynes has previously worked on Sherlock and Doctor Who, and crew from Star Wars and 2014 film Guardians of the Galaxy were hired.
 Filming began in January 2017 and ran for twenty days.
 The episode was mostly shot in the U.K., with roughly three days of filming in the Canary Islands for interplanetary scenes.
 The scenes set on the Callister ship, Daly's apartment, and the Callister offices were shot at Twickenham Studios, with all of the office scenes shot within three days.
 Most scenes had to be done in two or three takes, with some scenes such as Walton's description of Tommy being filmed in one take.
 Haynes and Milioti both commented on the tight schedule, with Haynes feeling that the pressure helped everyone to rise to the challenge.
 Brooker notes that the growth of the Me Too movement meant the episode felt more timely.

 The crew could not copy set elements directly from Star Trek without fear of legal action, but instead detailed the set in the same fashion as Star Trek or Battlestar Galactica.
 The episode also presents Space Fleet following a similar history as Star Trek, first as a 4:3 aspect ratio to represent its original broadcast format of the original series, then to detailed widescreen version, and finally ending on a redesigned starship and costumes that reflect the J. J. Abrams-helmed reboot.
 Inspired by the style of 1960s television, the episode used Dutch angles during the spaceship scenes.
 Cinematography towards the end was designed to evoke Star Trek.
 Haynes was a fan of Star Trek, and helped to add details, such as putting Lowry in a red uniform since she was the first to be killed off.
 A number of Star Wars references are also included.